Bangladesh Maritime University

-Bangladesh Maritime University (বাংলাদেশ মেরিটাইম বিশ্ববিদ্যালয়) was established in 2013, the 37th public university of the country.
-It is the first maritime university in Bangladesh, the 3rd maritime university in South Asia and the 12th maritime university in the world.
-It has issued its first calls for admission in December, 2016.
-The BSc in Oceanography program was started on 3 January 2017 at the university's temporary campus in Mirpur, as part of the first-ever launch of the Bachelor class in the university.
+Bangladesh Maritime University (বাংলাদেশ মেরিটাইম বিশ্ববিদ্যালয়) is a public university in Dhaka, Bangladesh, specializing in maritime studies.
+It was established in 2013.
+It is the first maritime university in Bangladesh, the 3rd maritime university in South Asia, and the 12th maritime university in the world.
+Alongside this, Marine Officer Cadets are awarded an internationally recognized Bachelor of Maritime Science degree from here.

+It issued its first calls for admission in December 2016.
+The BSc in oceanography program was started on 3 January 2017 at the university's temporary campus in Mirpur, as part of the first-ever launch of the bachelor class in the university.
 Then in 2018, the first batch of BSc in Naval Architecture and Offshore Engineering classes started.
-Two more program classes started in 2019- LLB in Maritime Law and BBA in Port Management and Logistics.
-In January 2020, the program of BSc in Fisheries was initialized.
+Two more program classes started in 2019: LLB in maritime law and BBA in port management and logistics.
+In January 2020, the program for a BSc in Fisheries was initialized.

 History and overview

-Bangladesh Maritime University (BMU) came out as the first ever maritime university of Bangladesh by an Act of the Parliament on 26 October 2013.
+Bangladesh Maritime University (BMU) came out as the first-ever maritime university of Bangladesh by an Act of the Parliament on 26 October 2013.

-After the fall of the Sheikh Hasina led Awami League government, Bangabandhu Sheikh Mujibur Rahman Maritime University was renamed to Bangladesh Maritime University.
+After the fall of the Sheikh Hasina-led Awami League government, Bangabandhu Sheikh Mujibur Rahman Maritime University was renamed Bangladesh Maritime University.